kathlynpurcell/cygrid/README.md

 * `numpy 1.10` or later
 * `cython 0.23.4` or later
 * `astropy 1.0` or later
 (Older versions of these libraries may work, but we didn't test this!)

+If you want to run the notebooks yourself, you will also need the Jupyter server, matplotlib and wcsaxes packages.

 ### Examples ###

 Check out the [`ipython notebooks`](http://nbviewer.jupyter.org/github/bwinkel/cygrid/blob/master/notebooks/index.ipynb) in the repository for some examples of how to use `cygrid`.
 Note that you only view them on the nbviewer service, and will have to clone the repository to run them on your machine.

 ### Who do I talk to? ###